-Thank you for turning in your form and paying your money on time, now it's time to have a memorable week-end on the river.
-Please get a copy of the Packing List and Map to our camp.
+Thank you for turning in your form(s) and paying your money on time, now it's time to have a memorable week-end on the river.

-Upon arrival at Hauli Huvila, find a place to pitch your tent, (ask Bill if you need any assistance).
-Find the Work Chart to see which meals or jobs you will be assisting with, also sign up for which float you would like to go on.
-You may want to talk with some of your friends to determine whether you want to sign up for the first or second float.
-If you are assigned to either Breakfast clean up of Lunch Prep, you must go on the second float, which leaves camp at about noon.
+Upon arrival at Hauli Huvila, find a place to pitch your tent, (ask Grant or Bill if you need any assistance).
+Find the Caper (Job Assignments) Chart to see which meals or jobs you will be assisting with, also sign up for which float(s) you would like to go on.
+You may want to talk with some of your friends to determine whether you want to sign up for the first or second long or short float.

 Saturday morning is about the same as Friday except before breakfast we hand out Tee shirts, and take the famous group picture.
 After the picture, we pack the truck with tubes and head up stream once again.